Senate votes to advance Kavanaugh nomination, setting up final vote for Saturday

 He added: "I hope everyone can understand that I was there as a son, husband and dad.
 I testified with five people foremost in my mind: my mom, my dad, my wife, and most of all my daughters."

-Fox News’ Chad Pergram and Mike Emanuel contributed to this report.
+Fox News’ Chad Pergram, John Roberts, Jason Donner and Mike Emanuel contributed to this report.